purduerov/X13_Embedded/README.md

 See the [F0 reference manual](https://www.st.com/resource/en/reference_manual/dm00031936-stm32f0x1stm32f0x2stm32f0x8-advanced-armbased-32bit-mcus-stmicroelectronics.pdf) too.

+## Building and generating code
+Driver code is not tracked by git.
+To get it, open the IOC file for the project and go to Project > Generate Code.
+This will produce the appropriate Driver/ folders for the code.

 ### Recommended settings
 ##### Optimization
 Set optimization for Release builds to -03 rather than -Osize (the default).
 This setting is in